apache/mxnet/docs/static_site/src/pages/api/faq/env_var.md

 * MXNET_USE_ONEDNN_RNN
   - Values: 0(false) or 1(true) ```(default=1)```
-  - This variable controls whether to use the ONEDNN backend in fused RNN operator for CPU context.
+  - This variable controls whether to use the oneDNN backend in fused RNN operator for CPU context.
 There are two fusion implementations of RNN operator in MXNet.
-The ONEDNN implementation has a better performance than the naive one, but the latter is more stable in the backward operation currently.
+The oneDNN implementation has a better performance than the naive one, but the latter is more stable in the backward operation currently.

 * MXNET_FC_TRUE_FP16
   - Values: 0(false) or 1(true) ```(default=0)```